-Cookbook of the Month, November 2017: Good Food, Good Life by Curtis Stone
+Cookbook Spotlight: Good Food, Good Life by Curtis Stone

 Last year, I was lucky to attend an LA Times Ideas Exchange featuring Gail Simmons and Curtis Stone.
 I once spotted Simmons eating at my favorite barbecued shrimp spot during the Top Chef New Orleans season, but never said hello for fear of interrupting the vibe of one of the city's best off-the-beaten path meals.
 We were the only other table in Liuzza's by the Track on this beautiful sunny afternoon in the neighborhood.
 When we told the waitress she had served a Top Chef judge, she thanked us for telling her after Simmons had left because she said she would have been too nervous otherwise.
 For the record, their barbecued shrimp are so good, she had little reason to worry about her delivery.
 Five years later, Simmons was visiting LA to promote her new book Bringing it Home, and I finally got to say a proper hello during the book signing.